Fetch GCLID from Google Analytics 4 API

 That’s how easy it is.
 Get quick access to Analytics reports with just a few lines of code that you can edit and run according to your chosen development environment.

-In this article, we will explain how you can view these reports in Google Spreadsheet files using Google Apps Script.
+In this article, we’ll explain how you can view these reports in Google Spreadsheet files using Google Apps Script.

 What is Google Apps Script?

 Google Apps script is a scripting platform developed by Google.
 While working on spreadsheets or documents, you can automate the workflow and perform API operations for Google products.
-In this article, we will perform Google Analytics API operations with Google Apps script.
+In this article, we’ll perform Google Analytics API operations with Google Apps script.

 How to Create a Script on Google Sheets